1northbeach/ECDSA-Exchange/README.md

 2. note the private key of one wallet from the server log or front end
 3. grab the address either from the server log or the front end
 4. go to /send and enter the appropriate inputs to start a transaction
+5. go to /mine and press the mine button until you receive a hash that is higher than the current difficulty and receive some ETH in return

 ### todo